inventor500/ech-test/README.md

 ## Limitations

-* This program includes code to check if a server actually accepts the key from the HTTPS DNS entry.
-This test feature does not currently work reliably, so only DNS tests are actually meaningful.
-This but will hopefully be fixed after OpenSSL adds ECH support.
+* The cURL-related code will not run on most systems, since cURL still considers ECH to be experimental.
+If your cURL installation does not support ECH, this part of the test will be skipped, and a notice will be printed to standard error.
+* I have not (yet) tested what cURL will do when it does have ECH support.